ebarranbeck/topology_vote_prediction/README.md

 The appendix files create additional material such as ball map and colouration of TDABM plots by the axes.

 The robustness files do the robustness checks.

+The combined results file creats the datasets and illustrates the results.